limalib/spacemud/README.md

 ```

 # License
-Same as original Lima Lib.
+GPL, see original License in library as well.